 Freshman Application Process

-Marquette has a priority application deadline of Dec.
+Marquette has a recommended application deadline of Dec.
 1.

 International applicants, refer to the Office of International Education for deadlines.